 Mechanical Solutions, Inc. (MSI) performs pump casing structural analysis typically under contract from pump manufacturers.
 The starting point includes drawings or solid models, materials of construction information, operating conditions, and a discussion about any unusual concerns or issues.
 MSI uses Pro/Engineer or SolidWorks for solid modeling.
 Finite Element Analysis (FEA) codes used include ANSYS, NASTRAN, and Pro/Mechanica.
-Typically, ANSYS is used particularly if a non-linear analysis is required or if fluid-structural interaction (FSI) evaluations using the Computational Fluid Dynamics (CFD) are needed.
+Typically, ANSYS is used particularly if a non-linear analysis is required or if fluid-structural interaction (FSI) evaluations using unsteady (or transient) Computational Fluid Dynamics (CFD) code are needed.

 An example of a pump casing analysis involved a horizontal pump in a critical slurry service.
 In this example, the analysis focused on evaluating the stress and deflection of a casing when operating under full pressure with various specified nozzle loads.
 The model included the suction/ discharge volutes, nuts and bolts, and back plate (Figure 1).
 To determine the structural integrity of the casing design under internal pressure and nozzle loads, a detailed finite element analysis was conducted with the model including the slurry pump casing, the respective hub disc cover (back plate), nuts and bolts, and suction/ discharge volute provided by the customer.
 The solid model assembly of all the parts was analyzed using ANSYS.